Verizon Communications (VZ) Q2 2017 Results - Earnings Call Transcript

 Let's turn to slide 9 and take a closer look at wireless revenue and profitability.
 Total wireless operating revenue declined 1.9% in the second quarter as compared to a 5.1% decline in the first quarter.
 Service revenue declined 6.7% versus a 6.1% decrease in the previous quarter.
 This trend was primarily due to the lost overage revenue driven by plans introduced during summer of 2016 and the introductory unlimited offer.
 As we discussed during our last earnings call, we expected weaker year-over-year service revenue through the first half of the year, primarily due to line access and overage revenue trends.

 At the end of the second quarter, about 59% of our accounts have tools that offer customers the ability to self-manage their usage experience.
 During the second quarter, we experienced an improvement in the rate of decline in line access revenue, as we now have roughly 75% of the postpaid phone base on unsubsidized plans.
 We expect this trend will continue which, combined with adding new accounts and migrating customers to higher access points, will mitigate the lost overage revenue.
-Therefore, we believe the service revenue trend has flattened, and we expect that there will be an improving trend in the second half and we should exit the fourth quarter inside a decline of 4.0%.
+Therefore, we believe the service revenue trend has flattened, and we expect that there will be an improving trend in the second half, and we should exit the fourth quarter inside a decline of 4.0%.

 In the second quarter, equipment revenue increased 16%.
 The percentage of phone activations on device payment plans was about 77% in the quarter, as compared to approximately 76% in the first quarter.
 We expect the take rate for device payment plans for the third quarter to be consistent with recent experience.
 Approximately 49% of our postpaid phone customers had a device payment plan at the end of the quarter.
 Our wireless EBITDA margin as a percent of total revenue was 45.8%.
 The movement in the service revenue trend will also positively impact wireless EBITDA margin.